ngnquanq/credit-risk-ml-system/README.md

 kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/env/platform-agnostic?ref=$PIPELINE_VERSION"
 ```

 You can find a more detail version of the installation [here](https://www.kubeflow.org/docs/components/pipelines/operator-guides/installation/).
 After that you can do port-forwarding, access the UI, create the pipeline and submit a `training_pipeline.yaml`.

-Here is an example.
+**Notice**: The first time install kubeflow pipeline will take a while because the docker images are really heavy.

 Since we are doing hyper-param tuning with Ray, we must spin Ray cluster up (notice that the first time run is quite slow, therefore be patient, it should be the case that the head is still creating while worker is init):